runxel/GDL-sublime/README.md

 ![light color scheme](https://i.imgur.com/OQx2IF2.png)

 #### Don't like the themes?
-You can edit the `.sublime-color-scheme` files directly.
-But remember to copy and rename the provided one.
+You can edit the `.sublime-color-scheme` files directly – they are nothing else than `.json` files basically.
+But remember to copy your own color scheme into the `User` folder!
 Otherwise an update would overwrite your changes.
+(Of course you then need to point Sublime Text to your new color scheme like above.)

 ### GoTo, Auto completion, Snippets
 The "Goto" feature of Sublime Text is pretty powerful.
 To gain full access you must use [Sublime projects](#workflow).
 If you e.g. quickly want to got to a subroutine place your cursor into the name and press <kbd>F12</kbd>.
 You will then jump directly to the definition.